 If you already invoice commercial customers through SFEP, government sales do not require a separate system.
 They do, however, impose three additional requirements that standard B2B invoices do not carry:

 - Prior authorization (autorización previa).
-Before a government invoice reaches the buyer, it must be validated by a PAC (Proveedor Autorizado Certificado).
-This pre-delivery validation step has no equivalent in commercial invoicing.
+Before a government invoice reaches the buyer, it must be authorized through the supplier's permitted SFEP modality.
+This pre-delivery validation step has no equivalent in ordinary consumer invoicing.

 - Mandatory CPBS coding.
 Every line item must include a goods-and-services classification code in field C10, drawn from the CPBS (Codificación Panameña de Bienes y Servicios).
 Standard B2B invoices do not require this field.